sauravsomxz/Pokedex/README.md

 Install Android Studio rest (the dependencies) will be taken care by Adroid Studio.

 ## Release History
+* 0.0.2
+   * Working on Adding Images and Making the UI
 * 0.0.1
     * Basic App with no images and styling